EvanHei/FileLocker/README.md

 - **Generate Random**: generates a random password that satisfies the strength policy.
 - **Clear**: erases both password fields.
 - **→**: creates the key pair and encrypts the private key with the provided password.
+If lost, the key cannot be used to sign.
+FileLocker maintains a zero-knowledge policy.
 - **👁**: shows or hides the password fields.

-> [!CAUTION]
-> If the password is lost, the key cannot be used to sign.
-FileLocker maintains a zero-knowledge policy.

 </details>